smithSurendran/zac-solutions/README.md

-# ZAC Solutions Website
+# ZACK Solutions Website

-A responsive, modern business website for **ZAC Solutions**, built with React.
+A responsive, modern business website for **ZACK Solutions**, built with React.
 The project includes custom pages for Home, About, and Contact, with dynamic form submission via EmailJS.

 ---

 ## 🌐 Live Sections
-- **Home Page**: Overview of ZAC Solutions and services
+- **Home Page**: Overview of ZACK Solutions and services
-- **About Page**: Mission, vision, and what sets ZAC apart
+- **About Page**: Mission, vision, and what sets ZACK apart
 - **Contact Page**: Message form with EmailJS integration to send emails directly to a configured inbox

 ---